serde-rs/serde-rs.github.io/_src/no-std.md

 and `Vec<T>`.
 It also removes some features of `derive(Deserialize)` including untagged enums.

-You can opt back in to these impls in an unstable way by enabling the `"alloc"` Cargo feature.
+You can opt back in to these impls by enabling the `"alloc"` Cargo feature.
 This configuration provides integration for heap-allocated collections without depending on the rest of the Rust standard library.

 ```toml
 [dependencies]